m-bock/purescript-transit/README.md

 ## Generate Transition Tables

-In addition to state diagrams, you can also generate transition tables from the same graph data structure.
+In addition to state diagrams, you can also generate transition tables from the same transit specification.
 This provides a tabular view of all state transitions, which can be easier to read for some use cases.

-The process is identical to generating state diagrams—you use the same `mkStateGraph` function to create the graph, but then use `TransitTable.writeToFile` instead:
+The process is identical to generating state diagrams—you pass your DSL specification directly to `TransitTable.writeToFile`:

 <!-- PD_START:purs
 filePath: test/Examples/GenerateTransitionTables.purs